warlordwinter/startup/wnotes.md

 Save your assignment periodically so that you don't lose any work.
 In order to keep your CodePen account organized you should consider using pen collections for different technologies.
 Submit the pen's URL in Canvas along with a description of some interesting thing that you learned.

+#Encription and Let's Encript
+today I learned how to use caddy and how it works.
+I also encripted my website *pdfsimplifer.click*